eediga/multimodal-object-detection/README.md

 # MT-DETR

-This project is the code of **Southeast Missouri State University**  Robust End-to-end Multimodal Detection with Confidence Fusion by *Eashwar Eidga*, *Monesh Venkul Vommi*, *Harish Reddy*.
+This project is the code of **Southeast Missouri State University**  Robust End-to-end Multimodal Detection with Confidence Fusion by *Eashwar Ediga*, *Monesh Venkul Vommi*, *Harish Reddy*.
 <!-- ### Visualized Results in different weathers and times -->

 <div align=center>